-To assist in identifying possible impacts where imported foods may be affected, FSANZ has compiled the following table of foods that have MRLs proposed for deletion and/or reduction.
+To assist in identifying possible impacts on imported foods, FSANZ compiled the following table of foods that have MRLs proposed for deletion or reduction and sought comment on any impacts of these reductions or deletions at Initial / Draft Assessment.
+No submitters raised any issues in relation to the proposed reduction of the methabenzthiazuron MRL for leek.
+If subsequent impacts are identified then it is possible to make an application to FSANZ to amend the MRLs in the Code and this application would be considered in accordance with the FSANZ Act.
 The draft variations to the Code are at Attachment 1 and the requested changes are outlined in Attachment 2.